X-Statix: Publication history

 X-Force was canceled with issue #129 in 2002 and renamed X-Statix; it restarted with a new issue #1.
 X-Statix carried on the same themes as X-Force, but with an increasingly satirical tone.
 Milligan planned to deploy Princess Diana as a character in a story-arc beginning in X-Statix #13: she was slated to return from the dead as a mutant superhero.
 However, when news of this leaked out to the media, a series of objections followed, most notably from the British tabloid newspaper The Daily Mail.
 A spokesperson for the British royal family called the planned story "appalling."
 Milligan responded to the controversy, writing in the British daily newspaper The Guardian that Diana fit in well with X-Statix as someone "famous for being famous" and that he would like to write a story where David Beckham joined the team, if he could convince Marvel to let him.
-On July 10, 2003, Marvel announced that they would remove Princess Diana from the story, replacing her with a fictional pop star named Henrietta Hunter.
+On July 10, 2003, Marvel announced that they would remove Diana from the story, replacing her with fictional pop star Henrietta Hunter.

 Although sales of the title during this time were moderate, they soon began to decline drastically.
 After a story-arc that pitted X-Statix against the Avengers, low sales prompted the title's cancellation with issue #26, published in 2004.
-In the last issue, Milligan and Allred killed off the entire team, serving up one last parody of the superhero genre while tying up the remaining plot threads.
+In the last issue, Milligan and Allred killed off the entire team, delivering a final parody of the superhero genre while resolving the remaining plot threads.

 In 2006, Marvel Comics published the five-issue miniseries X-Statix Presents: Dead Girl, which featured Dead Girl teaming up with Doctor Strange to combat a group of villains who have returned from the dead.
 The series is written by Milligan, with covers by Allred.
 The storyline (which features the returns of the Anarchist, the Orphan, and U-Go Girl) parodies the manner in which creators in the industry handle death in comic books, with popular characters often brought back from the dead.

-In 2019, Giant Sized X-Statix was published and written by Peter Milligan and Mike Allred, the original creators of X-Statix.
-The title showcased a new version of the team consisting of the new U Go-Girl, Doop, Vivisector, Mister Sensitive, The A, and Phatty as well as a new team the X-Cellent with its members being Zeitgeist, Hurt John, Mirror Girl, and Uno and alumni/former members of X-Force like Plazm, the Anarchist, La Nuit, Battering Ram, and Gin Genie.
+In 2019, the Giant-Size X-Statix one-shot was published and written by Peter Milligan and Mike Allred, the original creators of X-Statix.
+The title showcased a new version of the team consisting of the new U Go-Girl (Katie Sawyer), Doop, Vivisector, Mister Sensitive, The A, and Phatty, as well as a new team, the X-Cellent.
+The X-Cellent consisted of Zeitgeist, Hurt John, Mirror Girl, and Uno, and former members of X-Force like Plazm, the Anarchist, La Nuit, Battering Ram, and Gin Genie.
 In 2020, The X-Cellent was announced as a successor to X-Statix.
+It received two 5-issue volumes, running from April to September 2022, and May to September 2023.